-A popular launching point for folks from near and far, the dynamic, sunny, mile-high city is a natural gateway to countless national parks, wilderness areas, and national forests, ready to be explored.
+The dynamic, sunny, mile-high city is a natural gateway to countless national parks, wilderness areas, and national forests, ready to be explored.
 This nearly year-round destination offers adventures for every season – from the Colorado River to the peaks of the San Juans, the Black Canyon of the Gunnison to the Mesa Verde ruins.
 The shoulder seasons of fall and spring might just be the best-kept secret of this place – so plan accordingly!

 Depending on your route and how much time you have for this portion of your trip, we’ve got some great stops for food, drink, and scenic activities along the way.

 - Idaho Springs: Best stops for food here are Smokin Yards BBQ (down-home barbeque to fuel the rest of your drive), Beaujo’s Pizza (a famous Colorado pizza chain), or the newest addition to this little mining town, Westbound & Down Brewery (great brews for the passenger, and comfort-style pub food).

 - Georgetown: If your schedule allows for a more leisurely drive, check out Georgetown’s Railroad Loop.
 There are different routes and schedules throughout the year, even in the winter, so if you’re in the mood to go back in time, stop here for a fun (family friendly) ride!

 - Silver Plume: On Fridays, Saturdays, and Sundays, this little gem, the Bread Bar, opens up for specialty cocktails in a repurposed bread bakery (hence the name).
 Hipster-meets-small-sleepy-town is the vibe here.